RookieCol/3w-bun-api/README.md

 A RESTful API built with Hono and Bun, leveraging Thirdweb SDK v5.
 It currently provides endpoints to:

 - Deploy contracts on Rootstock Testnet (ERC20/721)
-- Query deployed contracts by wallet address (to be implemented)
+- Query deployed contracts by wallet address
-- Fetch metadata and type of each contract (to be implemented)
+- Fetch metadata and type of each contract

 To install dependencies: